BlaqueDevs/se-assignment-day-4-software-project-management-Woshte/README.md

 - **Agile** is often preferred for projects with evolving requirements, a need for frequent feedback, or when working in dynamic environments.
 - **Waterfall** is suitable for projects with well-defined requirements and a clear, linear path, such as in regulated industries or when working with fixed requirements and deliverables.

-Understanding the advantages and disadvantages of each methodology helps in selecting the right approach based on project needs, stakeholder expectations, and the overall project environment.
 ## 4. In what types of projects might Agile be more beneficial than Waterfall, and vice versa?
 Can you provide examples of each?
-**Agile** and **Waterfall** methodologies are suited to different types of projects based on their characteristics and requirements.
-Here’s a guide to when each might be more beneficial, along with examples:

 ### When Agile is More Beneficial